Sullivanstatistics/saved-old-course/chapter9.md

 *** =hint

-Try to remember the scope of functions.
+Look at the first part of the video where we discuss the sample function.

 *** =pre_exercise_code
 ```{r}